 • The due date is used normally until the due date has passed.
 When the due date has passed, the current day is used as the due date.

-Payments: Shows payments for the current week.
+Payments: Payments show the payments for the current week.
 The view shows manual payments made for purchase invoices.

 Expenses

-Transfers: Transfers are shown according to the due date, and if the due date has passed, old transfers are visible in the current week.
+Bank transfers: Bank transfers are shown according to the due date.
+If the due date has passed, old transfers are visible in the current week.
 If a paid transfer is linked to an existing invoice, the transfer moves to payments.
-If there is no invoice, the transfer remains under the "Transfers" heading.
+If there is no invoice, the transfer remains under the "Bank transfers" heading.

 Tax account payments: Tax account payments are visible under the "Tax account payments" heading.

-Travel expenses: Shows payable travel expenses and the forecast payment date.
-The payment date is forecasted based on when previous travel expenses were paid.
-You can drill down directly into travel expense details from the heading, where you can see the participants of the travel expense.
+Travel expense reports: Travel expense reports show payable travel expense reports and the forecast payment date.
+The payment date is forecast based on when previous travel expense reports were paid.
+You can drill down directly into travel expense report details from the heading, where you can see the participants of the travel expense report.

-Salary and travel advances: Shows the payment date and the amount to be paid.
+Pay and travel advances: Pay and travel advances show the payment date and the amount to be paid.

-Settlements: Shows the settlement point, type, reference number, bank account, status, and forecast payment date, as well as the amount to be paid.
+Settlements: Settlements show the settlement point, type, reference number, bank account, status, forecast payment date, and the amount to be paid.

 Financing income